jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 }
 ```

->If you're particularly observant, you may have noticed that we don't have a special case in there for when both bodies are balls – i.e., if one ball collides with another.
-This is because our collisionBetween() method will ignore that particular case, because it triggers code only if the other node is named "good" or "bad".
+>If you're particularly observant, you may have noticed that we don't have **a special case in there for when both bodies are balls** – i.e., if one ball collides with another.
+>* This is because our `collisionBetween()` method will ignore that particular case, because it **triggers code _only if_ the other node is named "good" or "bad".**
 >
->Run the game now and you'll start to see things coming together: you can drop balls on the bouncers and they will bounce, but if they touch one of the good or bad slots the balls will be destroyed.
-It works, but it's boring.
+>Run the game now and you'll start to see things coming together: you can drop balls on the bouncers and they will bounce, but if they touch one of the good or bad slots _the balls will be destroyed_.
+>
+>It works, but it's boring.
 Players want to score points so they feel like they achieved something, even if that "something" is just nudging up a number on a CPU.

+### Handling double collisions

+>Before I move on, I want to return to my philosophical question from earlier: _“did the ball hit the slot, did the slot hit the ball, or did both happen?”_ That last case won’t happen all the time, but it will happen sometimes, and it’s important to take it into account.
 >
->Before I move on, I want to return to my philosophical question from earlier: “did the ball hit the slot, did the slot hit the ball, or did both happen?”
-That last case won’t happen all the time, but it will happen sometimes, and it’s important to take it into account.
->
->If SpriteKit reports a collision twice – i.e. “ball hit slot and slot hit ball” – then we have a problem.
+>**If SpriteKit reports a collision twice** – i.e. “ball hit slot and slot hit ball” – then we have a problem.
 Look at this line of code:

 ```swift
 collisionBetween(ball: contact.bodyA.node!, object: contact.bodyB.node!)